 There different type of implementation of WPS.
 Each of them has some advantages and disadvantages.

 - Near Field Communication

 Push Button because of its security level.
-We will look them in detail below.
+We will look at them in detail below.

 During the connection to the wireless network.
 Router or Access Point will as eight-digit PIN to enter.
-But the router or access point will only check the first four digit.
+But the router or access point will only check the first four-digit.
 This is another security flaw which gives attackers the brute force ability.
-Also some of the routers or access points do not use some time out after wrong PIN which will give a lot of time to the Attacker.
+Also, some of the routers or access points do not use some time out after the wrong PIN which will give a lot of time to the Attacker.

 Near Field Communication

 This is the most hard way to authenticate.
-Some security tokens will be transferred to the router/AP from wireless client with USB.
-This is all ready deprecated.
+Some security tokens will be transferred to the router/AP from the wireless client with USB.
+This is already deprecated.

 WPS Support For Devices and Operating Systems

 Android version 4.0 named